nrashok/templates/README.md

-# templates for dx7 contributed module
+# templates for dx7 user_import and Quiz contributed module